 - Generate electricity using solar energy, wind energy, biomass or biogas energy or hydro energy;

-- Have a rated capacity of not greater than thirty (30) kilowatts;
+- Have a rated capacity of not greater than forty-five (45) kilowatts;

 - Be located on the customer’s premises;